Eduardo Rama Jr.

-Eduardo "Edu" Roa Rama Jr. (born December 2, 1978) is a Filipino politician and businessman serving as the Representative of Cebu City's 2nd (South) district since 2022.
+Eduardo "Edu" Roa Rama Jr. (born December 2, 1978) is a Filipino politician and businessman currently serving as the Representative of Cebu City's 2nd (South) district since 2022.
 He previously served as Cebu City councilor from 2004 to 2013, and again from 2016 to 2022.

-He is the nephew and longtime political ally of Mike Rama, who served as Mayor of Cebu City twice until he was dismissed from his post by the Ombudsman in 2024.

 Early life and education

 Rama was born on December 2, 1978 to Eduardo "Eddie" Lopez Rama Sr. and Thelma Bacan Roa.
 Eddie served as Governor (1988–1995) and Congressman (1995-1998) of Agusan del Norte, and was the older brother of former Cebu City Mayor Mike Rama.

 Rama completed his secondary education at Sacred Heart School – Ateneo de Cebu, and his bachelor's degree in business administration at the British Centre for International Education (CIE) in 2004.